Learn to Speak Scouting

 Camp Director

-The Scouter in charge of the administration of a Boy Scout resident camp or a Cub Scout day camp or resident camp.
+The Scouter in charge of the administration of a Scout resident camp, a Cub Scout day camp, or a resident camp.

 Camp Ranger

-A ranger’s responsibilities may include keeping camp facilities functioning properly, performing camp improvements and maintenance, issuing supplies and equipment related to maintenance, directing the maintenance staff, and managing the off-season program.
-Usually the ranger reports to the camp director or business manager.
+A ranger’s responsibilities may include maintaining camp facilities, performing camp improvements and maintenance, issuing supplies and equipment related to maintenance, directing the maintenance staff, and managing the off-season program.
+Usually, the ranger reports to the camp director or business manager.

 Camping Director

-A professional Scouter who is responsible for development of the year-round camping program of the local Council.
+A professional scouter who is responsible for developing the local council’s year-round camping program.
 This person supervises the long-term camping program and may or may not serve as the resident camp director.

 Camporee

-Derived from two words: camp and jamboree.
-A camporee is a district or Council troop activity that demonstrates the techniques of living in camp.
-Involves a one- or two-night camping experience and may include Scoutcraft competition.
+This is derived from two words: camp and jamboree.
+A camporee is a district or Council troop activity that demonstrates the techniques of living in a camp.
+It involves a one- or two-night camping experience and may include a Scout-craft competition.

 Chaplain